Bonner Leaders Program - Prospective Students

 - Make community engagement and leadership development one of your highest priorities

 - Perform up to 150 hours of civic engagement work through the academic year by serving an average of 6 hours a week in community-based internship placements

-- Declare and fulfill a Civic Engagement minor of study as a means to develop theory behind civic practice
+- Option to complete the Civic Engagement minor of study as a means to develop the theory behind civic practice

-- Participate in any mandatory Bonner trips, events, and projects including a first year service trip, sophomore exchange, junior leadership, and senior capstone thesis paper and presentation
+- Participate in Bonner trips, events, and projects including a first-year service trip, sophomore exchange, junior leadership, and senior capstone thesis

-- Bonners have the opportunity to rely on one another, seek advice, and offer mentorship across all four of the 12 member cohorts
+- Bonners have the opportunity to rely on one another, seek advice, and offer mentorship across all four of up to 12 member cohorts

 - All Bonners participate in events, discussions, and readings focused on the following seven core commitments:

 - Community Building — Establish and sustain a vibrant community of place, personal relationships, and common interests on and off campus